preethabalakrishnan/Real_world_data_analysis/README.md

 # Subproject 1
 ## Digital healthcare data
 Currently, this project cleans and visualizes dummy patient-reported data (PRD).
 It uses basic R functions to clean and prepare data. ggplot2 is used to visualize data.
-The main goal of this script is to study the efefctiveness of a mental health app using PRD.
+The main goal of this script is to study the effectiveness of a mental health app using PRD.

 Features:
 - dealing with missing data